 By Tim Lambert

 Upper-class Vikings were called Jarls (from which we derive our word, Earl).
 Below them was a class of farmers and craftsmen called Karls.
-At the bottom of the heap were a class of slaves called thralls.
+At the bottom of the heap was a class of slaves called thralls.
 Slavery was common in the world at that time.
 It was accepted as an inevitable part of life.

 The Vikings captured women and children on their raids and made them slaves.
 They were sold in markets and they had no rights.
 Slaves did the hardest and most unpleasant work.
 However, Viking women had a good deal of freedom.